 Are wooden wicks better than cotton wicks?

 No single wick family is better in every candle.
 Wooden wicks are usually chosen for crackle and a wide flame, while cotton wicks remain the easier all-purpose starting point for most jars.
+For the material-level trade-off, see wood wicks vs cotton wicks.

 What does a cored wick mean?